mode-x/vue-nav/README.md

 Vue.component("vue-navs", VueNavs)
 ```

-3. Create a file _assets/css/bulma.scss_ and add these import statements to it:
+3. Create a file _assets/css/bulma.scss_ and add these statements to it:

 ```
 @import "./../../../node_modules/vue-navs/dist/VueNavs.css";